svevang/mass_tokenize/README.md

 the main program loop.
 (If you dont know what a receive block is, basically it's how Erlang and [Elixir communicate between processes](https://elixir-lang.org/getting-started/processes.html#send-and-receive)).
-This allows MassTokenize to act as a router for pipeline events.
+The MassTokenize module acts as a router for pipeline events.
 When we receive messages from one step in the pipeline, we pass them onward to the next step.
 There is a little bookkeeping involved: you must call `InteractingScheduler.receive_answer` whenever a worker returns an